demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 ## 1. Install firmware

-Before doing any serious actions with your device (for which I am not responsible, by the way, you do all actions at your own risk), I advise you
+Before doing any serious actions with your device (for which I am not responsible, by the way, you do all actions at your own risk), I advise you:

 1. Download the official GameSir World App application to your smartphone (in the Play Market it may be called simply GameSir)
 2. Connect your gamepad to your smartphone (using the A + HOME buttons on the gamepad.
-Note: if the gamepad is not in the list of Bluetooth devices, see the Reactivate pairing section)
+Note: if the gamepad is not in the list of Bluetooth devices, see the [Reactivate pairing section](#03-reactivate-pairing-click-to-showhide-images-) )
 3. Add the gamepad to the GameSir application and look at the firmware version, perhaps you already have version 6300, if not, I advise you to install version 4200 which is more stable, than latest 6900 or 5700.

 ## 1.1.
 Firmware 4200